 Virginia B Fairbanks Art & Nature Park is 100 acres of nature studded with site-responsive artworks.
 The Park encompasses various ecosystems including wetlands, woodlands, meadows, and a 35-acre lake.
 There are approximately 3mi of trails to explore in the dog-friendly Park.
 Picnics are encouraged however, no grills or fires allowed.

-The formerly mentioned Cultural Trail links up to the Monon Rail Trail, which will take you out to Broad Ripple.
-For weekend travelers, I recommend driving out the village and getting a bite to eat.
+The formerly mentioned Cultural Trail links up to the Monon Rail Trail, which will take you out to Broad Ripple – is it just me or does that sound like the name of an ice cream flavour?
+For weekend travellers, I recommend driving out the village and getting a bite to eat.
 Grab an ice cream at BRICS and wander a smaller section of the trail to get a feel for the cultural district which is home to Indy’s creative class.
 You will see why it is referred to as a “village” with its quaint, suburban feel, towpath views and the Patachou Foundation veggie patch.

 Top Planning Tips